 - Add a file upload field that will enable your candidates to upload their resumes and recommendation letters.

-Other advanced options are included in 123FormBuilder too – and they are meant to make the recruitment process a whole lot better.
-For instance, the online job application form can also contain a reference section.
-If applicants tick the Yes button, new form fields for reference contact data show up.
-If they tick No, then nothing new shows up.
+Other advanced options are included in 123FormBuilder too – and they make the recruitment process a whole lot better.
+For instance, the online job application form can also include a reference section.
+In this case, if applicants check the “Yes” button, new form fields for reference contact data will show up.
+If they tick “No”, no new form fields will show up.

 To do this, you will first have to add a multiple-choice field: